Not all cholesterol medication will actually help improve the health of your heart.

 What Type of Medication is Evacetrapib?

-This specific type of cholesterol medication is used to interrupt the natural creation of LDL cholesterol from HDL cholesterol.
+This specific type of cholesterol medication works to interrupt the natural creation of LDL cholesterol from HDL cholesterol.

-There have been 2 previous types of CETP cholesterol medications tested; one had to be discontinued because it had negative effects on the heart and caused death in a few situations.
+They had to discontinue one because it had negative effects on the heart and caused death in a few situations.

 Study on Cholesterol Medication and the Heart’s Health

-They were at high risk for cardiovascular health issues were given either 130 mg of evacetrapib or a placebo daily.
+They were at high risk for cardiovascular health issues and were given either 130 mg of evacetrapib or a placebo daily.

 The Results: Cholesterol Medication Fails to Improve Heart Health

 For reasons still unknown to the researchers, evacetrapib did not decrease the risk of stroke, heart attack, or increase the time patients had until death caused from cardiovascular complications.

 A couple theories as to why this particular cholesterol medication fails to improve heart health include the idea that statins are effective enough that the added CETP does not perform as well.